8 Best Things to Do in Reykjavik on a Budget

 iceland cheap alcohol

-Most of my readers here (and I am not an exception) will like to end a day full of adventure with a nice glass of wine.
+Most of my readers here (and I am not an exception) would like to end a day full of adventure with a nice glass of wine.
 Or maybe have a glass of beer on a sunny day during your vacation?

-Don’t be surprised when you are in Iceland, I warned you, – alcohol is just ridiculously expensive in the land of fire and ice! €9 for a pint of beer in a simple pub, how about that?
-If that sounds like a lot to you (which to me it certainly does), you can buy some alcohol in the duty free store or bring yours in advance!
+Don’t be surprised when you are in Iceland, I warned you – alcohol is just ridiculously expensive in the land of fire and ice! €9 for a pint of beer in a simple pub, how about that?
+If that sounds like a lot to you (which to me it certainly does), you can buy some alcohol in the duty-free store or bring yours in advance!

 6. Rent accommodation in Reykjavik in advance